Graphene production techniques: Liquid phase exfoliation: Shearing

 In 2014 defect-free, unoxidized graphene-containing liquids were made from graphite using mixers that produce local shear rates greater than 10×10^4 s-1.
 The method was claimed to be applicable to other 2D materials, including boron nitride, Molybdenum disulfide and other layered crystals.
 The liquid phase shear technique with the aid of surfactant is more suitable for pristine graphene exfoliation at room temperature and avoiding multi-step preparation.

 Liquid Phase Exfoliation: Sonication

 Solvent-aided

-Dispersing graphite in a proper liquid medium can produce graphene by sonication in a process known as Liquid Phase Exfoliation.
+Dispersing graphite in a proper liquid medium can produce graphene by sonication in a process known as liquid phase exfoliation.
 Graphene is separated from graphite by centrifugation, producing graphene concentrations initially up to 0.01 mg/ml in N-methylpyrrolidone (NMP) and later to 2.1 mg/ml in NMP,.
 Using a suitable ionic liquid as the dispersing liquid medium produced concentrations of 5.33 mg/ml.
-Graphene concentration produced by this method is can be low, probably because of the large energy required to fragment the crystal during sonication.
+Graphene concentration produced by this method can be low, probably because of the large energy required to fragment the crystal during sonication.

 Adding a surfactant to a solvent prior to sonication prevents restacking by adsorbing to the graphene's surface.
 This allows the production of aqueous suspensions, but removing the surfactant requires chemical treatments.